 10. To

-abridge the right of the people to keep and bear arms;
+abridge the right of individual citizens of the United States to keep and bear

 11. To